mixedfeelings/alfred-jettison/README.md

 #### License / Disclaimer

 This workflow is available for free use via the [MIT license](https://opensource.org/licenses/MIT).
 However, Jettison and the Jettison logo are copyright [St. Clair Software](https://www.stclairsoft.com/Jettison).
-Use here is not not authorized by, sponsored by, or associated with the trademark owner.
+Use here is not authorized by, sponsored by, or associated with the trademark owner.